markusressel/openhasp-config-manager/README.md

     * [x] automatic diffing to only update changed configuration files
 * [x] execute commands directly from the CLI (still needs a connection to the MQTT broker)

+# Disclaimer

+**This project is still highly experimental.**

+I do use openhasp-config-manager exclusively to configure all of my OpenHASP devices.
+I am in the process of adding tests to everything to make it more reliable and have also added lots of features along the way.
+However, there are definitely still a couple of things that do not yet work as intended.
+If you like the project, feel free to open an issue or PR to help me out.
+Otherwise:

+TL;DR: Expect dragons.

 # How to use

 ## Installation